Constitution of 3 May 1791: Constitution's adoption

-The Sejm passed few major reforms in its first two years, but the subsequent two years brought more substantial changes.
+The Sejm passed a few major reforms in its first two years, but the subsequent two years brought more substantial changes.
 The Sejm adopted the 1791 Free Royal Cities Act, which was formally incorporated into the final constitution.
 This act addressed a number of matters related to the cities, crucially expanding burghers' (i.e., townspeople's) rights, including electoral rights.
 While the Sejm comprised representatives of the nobility and clergy, the reformers were supported by the burghers, who in late 1789 organized in Warsaw a "Black Procession" demanding full political enfranchisement of the bourgeoisie.
-On 18 April 1791 the Sejm—fearing that the burghers' protests, if ignored, could turn violent, as they had in France not long before—adopted the Free Royal Cities Act.
+On 18 April 1791 the Sejm — fearing that the burghers' protests, if ignored, could turn violent, as they had in France not long before — adopted the Free Royal Cities Act.

 The new constitution was drafted by the King, with contributions from Ignacy Potocki, Hugo Kołłątaj and others.
 The King is credited with writing the general provisions and Kołłątaj with giving the document its final shape.
 Stanisław August wanted the Commonwealth to become a constitutional monarchy similar to that of Great Britain, with a strong central government based on a strong monarch.
 Potocki wanted the Sejm to be the strongest branch of government.
 Kołłątaj wanted a "gentle" revolution, carried out without violence, to enfranchise other social classes in addition to the nobility.